 What to Do When the Power Goes Out

-Electrical energy, that invisible, reliable source of comfort we commonly take for granted until we suddenly find ourselves without it.
+Electrical energy is that invisible, reliable source of comfort we commonly take for granted until we suddenly find ourselves without it.
 Recent windstorms left many throughout the Northeast alone and in the dark to contemplate this paradox.

-Circumstances beg the question, what should you do when the power goes out?
-If it is evening, you simply look out the window down the street and if everything is pitch black, you have your answer but what if it is daylight, then what?
-Call your neighbor, an electrician, the Utility?
+Circumstances beg the question: What should you do when the power goes out?
+If it is evening, you simply look out the window down the street.
+If everything is pitch black, you have your answer.
+But what if it is daylight?
+Then what?
+Call your neighbor, an electrician, or the Utility.

-Okay, stay calm, your family needs you to be cool as a cucumber.
-First things first.
-Locate that emergency preparedness kit we discussed in a previous article-in there you’ll find everything you need to move about the house.
+Okay, stay calm.
+Your family needs you to be cool as a cucumber.
+First, locate that emergency preparedness kit we discussed in a previous article.
+There, you’ll find everything you need to move about the house.

 Some have the wherewithal to go to their electric panel to check if any of the circuit breakers are in the mid or off position.
-If everything appears as it should be (breakers are in the ‘on’ position) then the issue is probably outside of your house meaning it is a matter for the local utility.
+If everything appears as it should be (breakers are in the ‘on’ position), the issue is probably outside your house, meaning it is a matter for the local utility.

 Who To Call When The Power Goes Out

-It is strongly recommended, in order to get quick action, to call or log onto your local utility’s webpage and report the outage.
-For Westchester residence, go to coned.com or their emergency number 800 752-6633.
+It is strongly recommended to take quick action to call or log onto your local utility’s webpage and report the outage.
+For Westchester residents, go to coned.com or their emergency number 800-752-6633.
 All others supplied by a different utility (NYSEG and/or Eversource) check the first page of your utility bill for step-by-step guidance.
-They will need your name, street address and possibly your account number also found on the first page of your utility bill.
-If someone else has already reported the outage, you may receive an automated response from your utility stating they are aware of the outage and are working on it.
+They will need your name, street address, and possibly your account number also found on the first page of your utility bill.
+If someone else has already reported the outage, you may receive an automated response from your utility stating they are aware of it and working on it.
 Great, you got that done, now for temporary power.

 Automatic Stand-By Generator

-But what if you always meant to have a stand-by generator installed but never quite got around to it?
+But what if you always meant to have a standby generator installed but never quite got around to it?
 A call to Lippolis Electric (914 738-3550) will get an expert estimator out and a quote into your hands once the emergency passes.
 Our estimator will help you assess your emergency power needs and suggest the appropriately sized generator (sized in kW-kilowatts).
-Smaller generators will cover the essentials-heat, refrigeration, light and power is specifically designated areas like kitchens and bathrooms where a larger, whole house generator will provide you with all the power you need throughout the four seasons.
+Smaller generators will cover the essentials-heat, refrigeration, light, and power in specifically designated areas like kitchens and bathrooms, whereas a larger, whole-house generator will provide you with all the power you need throughout the four seasons.

 Portable Back-Up Generator

-An alternative to a stand-by generator is a portable generator.
-There are many options available to you and our estimator can explain these choices and assist you in making an informed decision.
-There are pieces of equipment required to be installed making the transfer from utility to manual power and back again simple and easy.
-Portable generators will provide just enough energy to power the essentials and get you and your loved ones through the emergency.
+An alternative to a standby generator is a portable generator.
+Many options are available, and our estimator can explain them to you and assist you in making an informed decision.
+Pieces of equipment must be installed, making the transfer from utility to manual power and back again simple and easy.
+Portable generators will provide enough energy to power the essentials and get you and your loved ones through the emergency.

-If you’re in an electrical emergency or just need support for your home/business, Lippolis Electric can help!
+If you have an electrical emergency or just need support for your home or business, Lippolis Electric can help!
 Contact us today.

 Please note that your appointment is not set until confirmed by Lippolis Electric shortly after you've submitted the form.